DMHCAIT/crm-frontend/UPDATED_LEADS_FIX_SUMMARY.md

 # Updated Leads Date Filter - Fix Summary

-## Issue Identified
+## Issues Identified

+### 1. Updated Leads Date Filters
-The "Updated Leads" date filters (Updated Today, Updated Yesterday, Updated This Week, Updated This Month) were not working properly.
+The "Updated Leads" date filters (Updated Today, Updated Yesterday, Updated This Week, Updated This Month) were not working properly in the Leads Management page.

+### 2. User Activity & Lead Updates Table
+The "User Activity & Lead Updates" table was showing incorrect counts - all date columns (Updated Today, This Week, This Month) displayed the same count as Total Leads for each user.

 ## Root Cause
 The `updated_at` column exists in the leads table, but there was **no database trigger** to automatically update this column when a lead record is modified.
 This meant:
 - The `updated_at` column remained at its initial value (same as `created_at`)
 - When users modified leads, the `updated_at` timestamp was not being updated
-- Date filters checking `updated_at` showed incorrect/no results
+- Date filters checking `updated_at` showed ALL leads created in that time period, not just updated ones
+- User Activity table counted ALL leads assigned to users instead of only those modified in the time period

 ## Solution Applied